david-geologist/Geospatial_Distribution_Best_Practices/README.md

 # Geospatial_Distribution_Best_Practices
-Best practices for geospatial distribution of data
+Best practices for geospatial distribution of reservoir and geomechanical data